 For sheltered to moderate exposure, the minimum recommended thickness of render is 15mm, and this rises to 20mm in the case of severe exposure.
 The visual impact of ghosting is worsened in new construction if the building components have not dried out fully.
 If this is the case, the effect should lessen over time.
 We recommend leaving the render for a couple of months in the hope that once the blocks are fully dry, and the render fully cured, ghosting will no longer be issue.

 If after waiting, the problem persists, there are two options to remedy it:

-A high-performance, water-resistant paint such as webersil P may be applied to the building to overcome the issue of ghosting. webersil P is a mineral paint with exceptional long-term durability and performance, and comes in a range of 160 colours.
+A high-performance, water-resistant paint such as webersil P may be applied to the building to overcome the issue of ghosting. webersil P is a mineral paint with exceptional long-term durability and performance, and comes in a range of over 100 colours.
 This paint is suitable for use with our weberpral renders, provided the elevation is clean, sound and dry.